 This was my first time in Positano, and I just couldn’t get over how every scene looked like a picture perfect postcard.
 It was super busy down near the beach, so we wandered up as high as we could go to share a carafe of chilled Chardonnay and this view.
 From the sand the water looks quite dark from the charcoal-coloured pebbles, but once we got up high, the ocean sparked in the most amazing aqua hues.

 9. SKALA, KEFALONIA – GREECE

-Even though it’s peak tourist season and Skala is a popular beach town, there’s plenty of sun beds and sand to go around.
-Skala is a great base if you want to do a day cruise to Ithaca and Zakinthos, which is exactly what we did.
+Even though we were there in peak tourist season and Skala is a popular beach town, there are always plenty of sun beds and sand to go around.
+Skala is a great base if you want to do a day cruise to Ithaca and Zakynthos, which is exactly what we did.
 This was our last morning in Skala so after breakfast we headed down for a quick swim (and beer!) before road tripping up north.
 It seemed like the whole town was out island hopping for the day, so even though it was almost 10am when we took this shot – there was hardly anyone else on the beach.

 10. BLUE CAVES, ZAKYNTHOS – GREECE

 When you’re island hopping around the Ionian Islands, you quickly get used to seeing beautiful scenes around every corner.
 I didn’t put my camera down the entire time on this boat trip around Zakynthos.
 The Blue Caves and rugged coastlines were absolutely spectacular.
 We did this as a day trip and stopped here after our visit to Shipwreck Beach.